 Own Art makes buying art easy and affordable by letting you spread the cost of your purchase over 10 months with an interest free loan.

 Take it away makes musical instruments more accessible by providing interest-free loans to consumers.

-Creative Industry Finance offers business development support and access to finance for creative industry enterprises.
+Creative Industry Finance was a programme which delivered business development support and access to finance for creative industry enterprises.
+See the results.